 The grass and weeds have grown tall in the groves by May and need to be cut so that the nutrients that were feeding them now feed the olive trees.

-They trees are sprayed with a phosphoric spray, which efficiently kills the small moth called 'La Tignola' (Prays oleae), which can seriously damage the wood of the tree, the leaves and the flower.
+In May, the trees are sprayed with a phosphoric spray, which efficiently kills the small moth called 'La Tignola' (Prays oleae), which can seriously damage the wood of the tree, the leaves, and the flower.

 When to Pick Olives

 In November, the olives are harvested by everyone in the neighborhood.
 They throw their nets on the ground under the ripened olive trees, set their ladders against the tree and pick all day!
 Someone brings a truck, which they fill and fill again.
 The truck takes the olives to be pressed for olive oil, locally.
 It's a great time of pulling together, being one, enjoying the world we live in, the trees, the sky, the day, each other, our olives, our trees.